 A.S.K.
 (Advancing Skills and Knowledge) CONFERENCE

-GROUP REGISTRATION & DISCOUNT A group discount is available for groups of 10 or more registering and paying together ($48 per person) by January 26, 2019.
+GROUP REGISTRATION & DISCOUNT A group discount is available for groups of 10 or more registering and paying together ($60 per person) by January 25, 2020.
 The later you register as a group, the less likely you are to get your first choice.
-To receive the group rate, fax your registrations forms to 919-403-6959.
-You will then phone in our payment by credit card.
+To receive the group rate, fax your registration forms to 919-403-6959.
+You can then call and provide your credit card information over the phone.

-CONFERENCE CHECK-IN Check-in will take place in the 2nd floor lobby of East Chapel Hill High School.
+CONFERENCE CHECK-IN Check-in will take placein the lobby on the 2nd floor of East Chapel Hill High School.
 During the conference if you have a problem or need additional information, you may go to the help desk.
-The desk will be open on Saturday from 7:30 a.m. – 2:30 p.m.
+The help desk will be open on Saturday from 7:30 a.m. – 2:30 p.m.
 Folders with general information and schedules for the day may be picked up at the check-in table.

 SCHEDULE FOR THE DAY We encourage all participants to arrive on time.
 Late entrances are disruptive to the presenters and other participants.
 As was true last year, there are several parking lots to use, and traffic monitors will be available early Saturday morning to help you.
 Parking is limited; please carpool if possible.